CALGARY’S NEW CENTRAL LIBRARY IS NOW “WEATHER-TIGHT”

-CMLC is celebrating yet another significant step forward in the construction of the New Central Library, with construction proceeding on schedule for the planned Grand Opening in fall 2018.
+(CALGARY, AB) • Calgary Municipal Land Corporation (CMLC) – lead developer of Calgary’s New Central Library in the re-emerging neighbourhood of East Village – is celebrating yet another significant step forward in the construction of the library, with construction proceeding on schedule for the planned Grand Opening in fall 2018.

 The New Central Library is now officially ‘weather-tight’, which means the building is fully enclosed, its exterior shell is materially complete and the exciting final stage of construction is now underway.

 “After years of extensive planning and more than three years since the start of construction, our New Central Library is now just one year away and one step closer from that thrilling day when it opens its doors to all Calgarians,” says Mayor Naheed Nenshi.
 “Now that the building exterior is essentially complete, the spectacular design and personality of the building is on display for all to see.
 With each new milestone in the library building’s construction program, Calgarians see more and more clearly how dynamic and dramatic it will be – a landmark every Calgarian can be proud of.”

 CMLC has managed every aspect of this major project since construction began in May 2014 with the encapsulation of the LRT tracks that bisect the New Central Library site.

 During spring and summer 2017, CMLC oversaw the completion of all roofing and installation of the building’s innovative curtain wall.
 Construction crews also made significant progress in the challenging installation of the wood soffit archway that shapes the library’s open outdoor passageway – a key design feature that creates a visual and pedestrian connection between East Village to the east and Calgary’s downtown core to the west.